Redocly/redocly-cli/docs/commands/bundle.md

 ### Bundle a single API definition

-This command creates a bundled file at the path `dist/openapi.json` starting from the root API definition file `openapi/openapi.yaml`.
+This command creates a bundled file at the path `dist/openapi.json` starting from the root API definition file `openapi/openapi.yaml` and following the `$ref` to other files if appropriate.
 The bundled file is in JSON format.

 ```bash
 redocly bundle openapi/openapi.yaml --output dist/openapi.json